adobe-apiplatform/umapi-documentation/en/samples/SampleGroups.md

 # Add and Remove Product Access

-You can use the User Management API to control product access by managing the membership of User Groups and Product Configurations that you have created and named in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
+You can use the User Management API to control product access by managing the membership of User Groups and Product Profiles that you have created and named in the [Admin Console](https://adminconsole.adobe.com/enterprise).

 * To manage [memberships](#user-membership-actions) for users and User Groups, use the **add** and **remove** actions for an individual **user** or **usergroup**.
 * To manage product [Admin roles](#manage-admin-roles) for a _user_, use the **addRoles** and **removeRoles** actions for the individual **user** and **product** configuration.
 * To manage product Admin roles for a _product_, use the **addProductAdmin** and **removeProductAdmin** actions in a POST request to the product-specific endpoint.
-* To manage [both membership and Admin roles for Product Configurations](#manage-membership-and-roles-for-a-product-configuration), send a POST request to the configuration-specific endpoint.
+* To manage [both membership and Admin roles for Product Profiles](#manage-membership-and-roles-for-a-product-configuration), send a POST request to the configuration-specific endpoint.

 ***

-## Manage user memberships in User Groups and Product Configurations
+## Manage user memberships in User Groups and Product Profiles

 You can manage memberships in an action for a "user" or in an action for a "usergroup".

 ### User membership actions

-In the "do" list for a "user", add that user to membership in a User Group and two Product Configurations.
+In the "do" list for a "user", add that user to membership in a User Group and two Product Profiles.

 ```json
 ========================= REQUEST ==========================